OpenDocCN/freelearn-fe-framework-zh/docs2/rct-ex/rct-ex_05.md

-# Chapter 5.
+# 第五章：Chapter 5.
 Mixins and the DOM

 In the previous chapter, we took a deep dive into React Forms.
 We took a look at building multiple components and interactivity between them, Controller and Uncontrolled Components, building Forms and Form elements, and Form events and handlers for the events.
 We build a form to capture cart-checkout flow and orders being placed in a multi-step form.